turbot/tailpipe-docs/docs/reference/concepts/source.md

 The source does NOT:
   - modify or standardize the data (the partition does that)
-  - generalized filtering based on row contents (the partition does that, though the SDK may provide tools for this)
+  - provide generalized filtering based on row contents [[ (the partition does that, though the SDK may provide tools for this) ]]

-Sources are defined as sub blocks in a *partition*.
+Sources are defined as sub-blocks in a *partition*.

 ```hcl
 partition "aws_cloudtrail_log" "test" {